shard-org/sharc/doc/syntax.md

 I trust you are fully aware of the implications of using bare registers in your code.
-when able use the stack and heap and let the compiler handle the register allocation.
+when able use the stack and heap and let the compiler handle the register allocation. cause the registers are modified by basically every func you call

 ## Stack
 variables here must have a known size at compiletime.